Courts and the Legal System

 We believe the penalties for driving while under the influence of marijuana should be equal to those for driving under the influence of alcohol.

-We believe no enforcement action can be pursued by the enforcement officers of the North Dakota Department of Agriculture and Department of Health based on anonymous complaints.
+We believe no investigative action can be pursued by the enforcement officers of the North Dakota Department of Agriculture and Department of Health based on anonymous complaints.
+However, we support the investigation of confidential complaints.

 Claims submitted to the State Department of Agriculture that are deemed frivolous and are withdrawn should result in the expenses incurred with the claim being paid by the submitting person or group.